technomancy/bussard/spoilers/outline.md

 * Eventually accept mission to take Nari home
 * She figures out that whoa holy crap; you're a machine consciousness
 * Nari helps you pass the background check needed for the portal
+* You bring Nari to Newton Station, where she contacts an old friend who has clues

 ## Act II: Tracking down echoes of Traxus